Humanities and Communication

 Conceptual Metaphor Studies

-• Metaphor in health / mental health communication.
+• Metaphor in health/mental health communication.

-• Metaphor in patients' discourse.
+• Metaphor in patient discourse.

 • Metaphor in professional or scientific discourse.

-• Metaphor in media.
+• Metaphor in the media.

 Dr. Marta Coll-Florit

-Mail: mcollfl@uoc.edu
+Email: mcollfl@uoc.edu

 GRIAL